JCWasmx86/Conquer/Codestyle.md

 }
 ```

-You can always assume the latest java version, so you can use every feature of the language without hesitations.
+You can always assume the latest java version, so you can use every feature of the language without any hesitations.

 Until Java 17, the use of preview features is allowed (`--enable-preview`), after that, only normal, non-preview
 features should be used.